realnits/shellthreatmodel/README.md

 **How do I customise mitigations or rules?**

 - Extend the rules engine tables under `src/shellthreatmodel/engines` or overlay custom YAML rulepacks and pass them via CLI.

-## License

-Proprietary – internal use only.
-Update `pyproject.toml` if you plan to distribute externally.